rm511130/Physna_Training/README.md

 <details>
   <summary>Answer #2</summary>

-  Because you uploaded 6 _.SLDPRT_ individual puzzle pieces + 1 _.SLDASM_ complete puzzle + 9  complete puzzles in various other formats.
+  -- Because you uploaded 6 .SLDPRT individual puzzle pieces + 1 .SLDASM complete puzzle + 9  complete puzzles in various other formats.
-  A total of 16 models were loaded but only 9 of them were complete puzzles that geometrically matched the _PZ2.SLDASM_ model used as the search criteria.
+  A total of 16 models were loaded but only 9 of them were complete puzzles that geometrically match the PZ2.SLDASM model used as the search criteria.

 </details>